All Episodes

 This is happening.

-Obama is running around to all of these swing states speaking to all these college students, talking about student loans, and the taxpayers are picking all this up, even though it's campaigning.
+Obama is running around to all of these swing states, speaking to all these college students, talking about student loans, and the taxpayers are picking all this up, even though it's campaigning.

 Members of the media are questioning the regime's numerous official business trips to swing states during which Obama has been giving stump speeches and raising campaign funds.

-That seems to indicate that even staunch supporters of Obama think that the use of taxpayer funds for campaign trips getting out of hand, and here are some Twitter examples.
+High-profile Washington reporters engaged in a line of questioning on Twitter yesterday that seems to indicate that even staunch supporters of Obama think that the use of taxpayer funds for campaign trips getting out of hand.

-Mike O'Brien of uh PMSNBC.
+Mike O'Brien of PMS NBC.

-Not that there's anything wrong with campaigning.
+Not there isn't anything wrong with campaigning.

 I find that one fascinating.

-Here's this guy, he's a he's in the tank for Obama, obviously.
+He's in the tank for Obama, obviously.

 We're loyal to you, Barack, but my gosh, you're making our jobs harder.